LucasNoffsMotta/ExpenseAPI/README.md

   - `Services/Excel/` — Excel service and interface
   - `DTO/` — request/response DTOs
   - `Program.cs`, `appsettings.json`

-## Contributing
-Follow repository coding style and open PRs for new features or fixes.
-See `CONTRIBUTING.md` (create or update it if missing).

 ## Troubleshooting
 - If the SQLite file cannot be created, ensure the running user has write permission to the folder referenced in `DefaultConnection`.